iMi-digital/magento2-module-svg-product-images/README.md

 https://magento.stackexchange.com/questions/182535/how-can-i-upload-svg-files-as-magento-product-images/182617#182617

-In this fork the php version 7.3 was added
+In this fork the php version 7.3 was added, as well the type 'image/svg' was added to 'image/svg+xml' was added, after m2 import failed on this line